On-Camera Audio Recording: Pencil Condenser Microphones

 How to Use Pencil Condenser Microphones

 They are basically used the same way you would use a shotgun microphone.
 Most often they are put on some sort of boom with a shock mount, and you’d boom them over the talent and point them in the general direction of their mouth.
-Because these types of microphones have a wider pattern, you have a little bit of wiggle room regarding where the person is positioned.
+Because these types of microphones have a wider pattern, you have a bit of wiggle regarding where the person is positioned.
 You don’t always have to have it focused right on the person’s mouth.
 If it’s pointed in the general direction and it’s close, you can get great results.

 pencil condenser microphonepencil condenser microphonepencil condenser microphone

-Because of the size of these microphones, you won’t see them labelled as a shotgun pattern.
+Because of the size of these microphones, you won’t them labelled as a shotgun pattern.
 But you will find them in cardioid, super cardioid, and hyper cardioid.
-The super and hyper can be great for getting that tight directionality on the microphone, while still you a wider pickup pattern compared to a shotgun mic.
+The super and hyper can be great for getting that tight directionality on the microphone, while still giving you a wider pickup pattern compared to a shotgun mic.

 One of the great things about these pencil condensers is that you can find really high-quality microphones with great performance fairly inexpensively.
 That’s not to say all pencil condensers are inexpensive, but you can get great ones for not much money.
-For example, you can find microphones like the Samson C02 pencil condenser, and you can get a pair of microphones for around $100, and the performance of these mics is pretty good.
+For example, you can find microphones like the Samson C02 pencil condenser, and you can get a pair of microphones for around US$100, and the performance of these mics is pretty good.

 samson C02 pencil condenser microphonessamson C02 pencil condenser microphonessamson C02 pencil condenser microphones